Price: Starting at $699

 iPhone 13 mini review: Price and release date

 The iPhone 13 mini is available to buy right now.
 The 128GB model starts at $699, with the 256GB jumping to $799 and the top-end 512GB going for $999.
 Yes, Apple doubled the base storage this year while keeping the price the same.
 Considering all of the power under the hood, the iPhone 13 mini for $699 is a great deal.
+Make sure you check our Apple Store coupons page for the latest discounts.

 In the U.K. you're looking at a starting price of £679 for the iPhone 13 mini, with the 256GB model hitting £779, and the 512GB handset costing a healthy £979.

 Before you pull the trigger on buying one, I encourage you to check out our best iPhone 13 deals page to make sure you get the best offer.
+Also take a look at the iPhone SE (2022) if you want to spend less, but keep in mind we still consider the iPhone 13 mini the superior small iPhone.

 But, you may decide you want to wait another year for the iPhone 14 before making the upgrade from your current Apple phone; if so, check out the seven biggest upgrades we want to see from the iPhone 14.